solana-labs/solana/docs/src/paper-wallet/paper-wallet-usage.md

 ```

 After entering your seed phrase with `solana-keygen pubkey ASK` the console
 will display a string of base-58 character.
-This is the *wallet address*
+This is the _wallet address_
 associated with your seed phrase.

-{% hint style="info" %}
-Copy the derived address to a USB stick for easy usage on networked computers
+> Copy the derived address to a USB stick for easy usage on networked computers
-{% endhint %}

-{% hint style="info" %}
-A common next step is to [check the balance](#checking-account-balance) of the
-account associated with a public key
+> A common next step is to [check the balance](#checking-account-balance) of the account associated with a public key
-{% endhint %}

 For full usage details run: